Chicken, Main

 Though not exactly the same cooking method as traditional inasal, it still tastes great.
 That being said, go for grilling whenever you get the chance!

-Annatto Oil: The key ingredient
+Annatto Oil: The Star Ingredient

 Think of annatto (also known by many names as atsuete, achuete, or achiote) as a natural food-coloring.